Dhalai district: Manu Eco Park

 This is a forest park developed by Forest Department.
 It has a nice walking path and wooden huts to rest.
 It has a great view of a nearby river with variety of flowering plants and large trees.

 Plantations at Kathalcherra, Manu block

 East and West Lamkhuang villages of Manu block have systematic and extensive plantations of rubber, banana, pineapple, mango, litchi, jackfruit, orange, lemon and other fruit trees with big water bodies created for irrigation and fisheries.

 Achievements and special mentions

 Dhalai was one of the first districts to implement MGNREGS and Aadhaar enrolment.
 For the financial year 2014–15, the district was the highest in the country in generating average person-days, at 99, of wage labour generated under the Mahatma Gandhi National Rural Employment Guarantee Scheme under the National Rural Employment Guarantee Act 2005.

-The 35th Shodh Yatra was organised at Gandacherra in the district from 13 May to 18 May 2015.
+The 35th Shodh Yatra was organised at Gondatwisa in the district from 13 to 18 May 2015.